Remote PC Access

 VDAWorkstationSetup.exeand include the

-/remotepcoption prevents installation of most additional components.
+/remotepcoption prevents installation of most optional components.
 The

-/includeadditionaloption specifies exactly which additional components you want to install.
+/includeadditionaloption specifies exactly which components you want to install.

 For example, the following command prevents installation of all optional additional components except Profile Management.